Searching for heavy Higgs in supersymmetric final states at the LHC: Long lived charged particle (LLCP)

 In the MSSM, the charged Higgs can decay into a pair of electroweakinos, \textit{viz.} $H^{\pm}\to \chonepm \lsptwo$ (Fig.~\ref{FD:cH}).
 For a winolike LSP scenario, the $\chonepm$ produced from the decay of $H^{\pm}$ can be long-lived.
 Therefore, the charged Higgs can be probed via missing charged track signature.
 A demonstration of possible analysis is our main goal in this section.
 For this, we choose the following three benchmark points from our scan, equation \ref{eq:Hc600}, \ref{eq:Hc800} and \ref{eq:Hc1000} which corresponds to charged Higgs mass around $600,~800$ and $1000$ GeV respectively.
 The $4F$ and $5F$ production cross-section for charged Higgs and various electroweakino branching ratios for these benchmark points are given in Table~\ref{tab:cHcsbr}.

-Again, we use \texttt{Pythia-6} to generate charged Higgs in both the $4F$ and $5F$ scheme, whereas we compute the cross-sections at NLO using {\tt MadGraph-2.6.5} with the model file~\cite{cHModel} made by the authors of \cite{Degrande:2015vpa}.
+Again, we use \texttt{Pythia-6} to generate charged Higgs production in both the $4F$ and $5F$ scheme, whereas we compute the cross-sections at NLO using {\tt MadGraph-2.6.5} with the model file~\cite{cHModel} made by the authors of \cite{Degrande:2015vpa}.
 While generating the cross-sections, we set the factorisation and renormalisation scales at $\mu=(m_{H^{\pm}}~+~m_t)/2$.
-The cross-section greatly depends on the bottom quark mass at that scale which is not included in the model.
+This cross-section depends strongly on the scale variation of the bottom mass which has not been included in the above model file.
 We take care of it by rescaling the cross-section according to the running of bottom quark mass given in \cite{Bednyakov:2016onn}.